Category: Reviews Page 1 of 2

 and released by The Merry Mushmen.

 It isn’t often that I look to review books outside of the vast library of Stormbringer (and Elric!)
-RPG supplements that I’m yet to critique here, but given the recent positive murmurings I’ve heard about Black Sword Hack – and its eligibility replicate old school gaming of the Eternal Champion – I thought it was worth taking a look at.
+RPG supplements that I’m yet to critique, but given the recent positive murmurings about Black Sword Hack – and its potential to replicate the old-school gaming style of Eternal Champion roleplaying – I thought why not take some time out of my busy schedule and take a look at it.

 Initial observations